History of Barcelona: The Second Republic and the Spanish Civil War

 Barcelona was repeatedly bombed by air raids.
 The most severe lasted three days beginning on 16 March 1938, at the height of the Spanish Civil War.
-Under the command of the Italian dictator Benito Mussolini, Italian aircraft stationed on Majorca bombed the city 13 times, dropping 44 tons of bombs aimed at civilians.
+Under the command of the Italian dictator Benito Mussolini, Italian aircraft stationed on Mallorca bombed the city 13 times, dropping 44 tons of bombs aimed at civilians.
 These attacks were requested by General Franco as retribution against the Catalan population.
 More than 1,000 people died, including many children, and over 2,000 were injured.
 The medieval Cathedral of Barcelona was bombed as well, though it did not suffer major damage, and some parts of the Barri Gòtic (the Cathedral neighbourhood), including several blocks in front of the cathedral, were damaged.

 The city finally fell into Nationalist hands on 26 January 1939.

 Francoism

 The resistance of Barcelona to Franco's coup d'état was to have lasting effects after the defeat of the Republican government.
 The autonomous institutions of Catalonia were abolished and the use of the Catalan language in public life was suppressed and effectively forbidden, although its use was not formally criminalised as often claimed.
 Barcelona remained the second largest city in Spain, at the heart of a region which was relatively industrialised and prosperous, despite the devastation of the civil war.